joshpensky/react-starter/README.md

 ### Technologies

-The following technologies and libraries are being used in this boilerplate:
+The following technologies and libraries are being used in this starter:

 * [React](https://reactjs.org/) - JavaScript front-end framework for building user interfaces
 * [React Router](https://reacttraining.com/react-router/) - declaritive routing for React